General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Computation of FHDs

-Nevertheless, in this section, we use the ingredients from our tractability results for the \rec{GHD,\,$k$} problem to prove a similar (slightly weaker though) tractability result for the \rec{FHD,\,$k$} problem.
-More specifically, we shall show below that the \rec{FHD,\,$k$} problem becomes trac\-table for fixed $k$, if we impose the two restrictions BIP {\em and\/} bounded degree on the hypergraphs under investigation.
-Thus, the main result of this section is as follows:
+Nevertheless, in this section, we use the ingredients from the \rec{GHD,\,$k$} problem to prove a similar (slightly weaker though) tractability result for the \rec{FHD,\,$k$} problem.
+More specifically, we shall show that the \rec{FHD,\,$k$} problem becomes trac\-table for fixed $k$, if we impose the bounded degree property.
+Thus, the main result of this section is:

-{ For every hypergraph class $\classC$ that enjoys the BIP and has bounded degree, and for every constant $k \geq 1$, the \rec{FHD,\,$k$} problem is tractable, i.e., given a hypergraph $\HH \in \classC$, it is feasible in polynomial time to check $\fhw(\HH)\leq k$ and, if this holds, to compute an FHD of width $k$ of $\HH$. }
+{ For every hypergraph class $\classC$ that has bounded degree, and for every constant $k \geq 1$, the \rec{FHD,\,$k$} problem is tractable, i.e., given a hypergraph $\HH \in \classC$, it is feasible in polynomial time to check $\fhw(\HH)\leq k$ and, if so, to compute an FHD of width $k$ of $\HH$. }

 \begin{theorem} \thmexactFHD \end{theorem}